 In fact, most of WWE's main event faces seem to have this aura of invincibility around them.
 Hulk Hogan and The Undertaker will lose cleanly once in a blue moon.

 Hulk Hogan's actually a fairly interesting example here, as that same aura of invincibility that made him a god in the WWF bored WCW fans to tears (well, that, and the horrible storylines and god-awful gimmicks that surrounded him).
 Then they turned him heel, and he became more popular than he was since he left WWF.
 Then he greatly outstayed his welcome and the problems started again.

 The Ultimate Warrior is the poster child of an "Invincible Hero."
 The Ultimate Warrior possessed an arsenal that consisted of clotheslines and shoulder blocks.
-He managed to beat the Honky Tonk Man in 31 seconds for the IC belt, beat Hulk Hogan for the world belt at the next Wrestlemania, and generally never lost a match unless severe interference was involved.
+He managed to beat the Honky Tonk Man in 31 seconds for the IC belt at SummerSlam 88, beat Hulk Hogan for the WWE World Heavyweight Title at WrestleMania VI in 1990, and generally never lost a match unless severe interference was involved.
 He was eventually fired for extorting Vince McMahon for money.
-He was eventually rehired by Vince and made a return at Wrestlemania XII.
+He was eventually rehired by Vince and made a return at WrestleMania XII.
 He capped off his career in the WWF by completely no-selling Triple H's Pedigree and remaining undefeated until he was fired again.